mukulsarswat/Verilog/README.md

 - Introduction to EDA Playground
 - Creating your first Verilog file
-- Running simulations
+- Running simulations <br>
-For simulation i used following : <br>
+- For simulation i used following : <br>
         - Selected Verilog/System Verilog on Design and TestBench in LANGUAGE & LIBRARIES dropdown. <br>
         - Selected Aldec Riviera Pro 2023.04 which automatically manage other things . <br>
         - Selected EPWave after Run (if you want to  see wavefoerm ). <br>
+- You can refer to my account [EDA Account](https://edaplayground.com/playgrounds/user/897650)
 ## 2. Basic Gates

 - Implementation of basic gates in Verilog